 Step 2: Add an OAuth client to the Tableau site

-Tableau site administrator:
+Tableau server administrator:

 - Sign in to the site you’d like to connect to Slack.
 On the Settings page of your site, select the Integrations tab.